resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ## Question 3

-You remove ssh from a security group shared with many other servers.
-Will you be able to ssh into another server that is also governed by the security group?
+You remove ssh from a security group shared by many servers.
+Will you be able to ssh into any of the servers?

 **Choices**